-There is also the option to use HMRC data instead of employment references, so long as the guidance that accompanies the HMRC Employment Verification template is followed.
+There is also, as per previous, the option to use HMRC data instead of employment references, so long as the guidance that accompanies the HMRC Employment Verification template is followed.
 The current guidance and HMRC Employment Verification template should be requested from the airport ID security team by email to glaidreferencing@glasgowairport.com prior to starting.